 Chris is acknowledged as one of the UK’s leading facilitators.
 He developed a body of knowledge relating to group dynamics and facilitation called MeWe, which he has shared with hundreds of senior leaders through workshops and seminars.
 He has also moderated and spoken at events ranging from the inaugural World Cities Forum to the NHS Medical Directors’ Conference.
 Since 2016, he has chaired the judging of the BT Sport Industry Awards.

 As former Vice-Chair of the Board of the International Inspiration Foundation, Chris worked to deliver the first ever international development programme run by an Olympic and Paralympic host city, reaching more than 20 million young people around the world in partnership with UNICEF and the British Council.
-He sits on the Board of Sport England and is a leading advocate of the power of sport to bridge divides and transform lives.
 From 2014 – 2018, he was CEO of Sported, the London 2012 legacy charity, which supports more than 3000 local groups across the UK, using sport and activity to improve communities and lower the barriers faced by many of the country’s young people.
+Chris previously sat on the Board of Sport England and is a leading advocate of the power of sport to bridge divides and transform lives.

-He continues to lead strategy and planning events in sectors ranging from medical research to property, and to pursue projects, mainly focusing on the power of sport to drive equality and justice in society.
+He continues to lead strategy in sectors ranging from medical research to property, and focuses particularly on projects which highlight the power of sport to drive equality and justice in society.

 Chris was appointed OBE in the Queen’s Birthday Honours 2021 for services to sport.